vietai/dab/README.md

 </table>

 As of this writing, the result above is already competitive with the current state-of-the-art (29.6 BLEU score) [4], without using semi-supervised or multi-task learning.
 More importantly, this result is good enough to be useful for the purpose of this project!
-Check the following Colabs to see how we make use of these translation models to improve result on a real dataset:
+For English-French, we use the `transformer_big` provided in the [open-source implementation](https://github.com/google-research/uda) of Unsupervised Data Augmentation [3].

 :notebook: [Analyse your Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Vietnamese_Backtranslation_Model_Analysis.ipynb): Play with and visualize the trained models attention.